Save on Pinterest

 Mince Pies

 Most people use canned mincemeat, but this is the old-fashioned way to make a mince pie.
-It is a sweet holiday dish that will satisfy you and your loved ones. —Diane Selich, Vassar, Michigan
+It's a sweet holiday treat that will satisfy you and your loved ones. —Diane Selich, Vassar, Michigan

 Crown Roast with Apricot Dressing